FANzhaoxin666/zhaoxin-team/index.md

 # CMU Zhaoxin Team（杰森组）

 Zhaoxin team is a research team consists of students and engineers from CMU, HKUST, Pyche.AI, etc. The director of Zhaoxin team is Jason Fan, who is now a scholar at Carnegie Mellon University.
-Our reseach interesting include digital human, medical image processing, and augmented reality.
+Our reseach interests include digital human, medical image processing, and augmented reality.
 Our goal is to build a metaverse to brige the gap between virtual and real.